 - Identify the main principles of trauma-informed practice

 - Articulate the impacts and effects of developmental trauma on children

 - Identify the signs and symptoms of developmental-trauma in children

-- Implement trauma-informed strategies and effective practices when working with children
+- Demonstrate trauma-informed strategies and effective practices when working with children